jjj120/somfy-shutters-automation/README.md

 ### Installation

 1. Install MicroPython on the Raspberry Pi Pico W
-2. Add config file
+1. Add config file
-3. Copy the content of the `micropython` directory to the Raspberry Pi Pico W
+1. Copy the content of the `micropython` directory to the Raspberry Pi Pico W
+1. Modify the remote and connect it to the Raspberry Pi Pico W
+1. Restart the Raspberry Pi Pico W to start the automation
+1. Wait a bit for the Raspberry Pi Pico W to connect to the WiFi network and start the web server
+1. Access the web interface at `http://<IP-Address>` to check if the automation is running
+1. (Optional) Connect to your wifi router and set a static IP for the Raspberry Pi Pico W
+1. (Optional) Add the URLs to raise and lower to the app [HTTP Request Shortcuts](https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts&hl=en&gl=US) to control the shutters with your phone

 ### Configuration